Skip to main content

 • CurrentChunkComp

-• Which chunk the client is in, updated each frame.
+• Which chunk the entity is in, updated each frame.

 • PositionComp